Amrita Acharia: Early life

 At the age of 19, having finished high school in Norway, Acharia moved to England seeking a career in acting.
 She trained at ALRA.

 Career

 Acharia played the role of Irri, a Dothraki servant of Daenerys Targaryen in the first two seasons of Game of Thrones.
 Her character died during the second season.
 In a scene cut from the broadcast programmes, Irri was strangled by her fellow handmaiden Doreah (played by Roxanne McKee).
-Acharia suffered from bruising on her neck the following day after encouraging McKee to "go for it" during the scene.

-In 2011, Acharia starred in the one-off BBC Christmas show, Lapland.
-She also made an appearance as a school girl in the biographical film The Devil's Double.
+Amrita also made an appearance as a school girl in the biographical film The Devil's Double.

-Acharia played the lead in the Norwegian feature film "I Am Yours", a role which landed her a nomination for Best Actress at the Norwegian Amanda Awards.
+Acharia played the lead in the Norwegian feature film I Am Yours, a role which landed her a nomination for Best Actress at the Norwegian Amanda Awards.
 The film was chosen as Norway's foreign-language Academy Awards submission.